songster-sa/aws-developer-associate-notes/readme.md

     - reduced request frequency
 - optimistic concurrency - for conditional writes
 - scales horizontally
+- backups
+    - automated - but we dont have access to it
+    - hence use - AWS Glue, Hive + EMR, Data pipeline

 ## KMS - Key Management Service
 - solution to create and control your encryption keys
+- KMS data size limit - 4KB
 - **encryption keys are regional**
 - **KMS is multi tenant whereas CloudHSM is dedicated hardware solutions**
 - aws kms encrypt - command to encrypt